Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Results and discussion

-In order to test this hypothesis and to distinguish contributions from different anisotropy parameters $\Delta K_u$, $\Delta K_i$, and $\Delta K_{yz}$, we have studied the laser-induced excitation of the precession in the magnetic field of $H_\mathrm{ext}=$0.26\,T applied at different azimuthal angles in the range $\mathrm{-90}^\mathrm{o}<\varphi_H<\mathrm{90}^\mathrm{o}$.\cite{Ma-JAP2015} A low strength of the applied field has been chosen in order to maximize the contribution to the precession excitation originating from the field-dependent mechanism.
-Fig.\,\ref{Fig:Phases}(b) shows the initial phase $\xi_0$ of the precession as a function of the azimuthal angle $\varphi_{H}$.
-As one can see, $\xi_0$ is gradually changing by more than $\pi/2$ in the range $\mathrm{-80}^\mathrm{o}<\varphi_H<\mathrm{20}^\mathrm{o}$.
-Furthermore, there is an abrupt jump of $\xi_0$ at $\varphi_H=-80^\mathrm{o}$.
-This experiment clearly demonstrates that the initial phase of the precession is very sensitive to the orientation of the applied magnetic field, i.e. to the equilibrium orientation of the magnetization with respect to the sample easy axis.
+In order to test this hypothesis we have studied in more details the laser-induced excitation of the precession in the magnetic field of $H_\mathrm{ext}=$0.26\,T applied at different azimuthal angles in the range $\mathrm{10}^\mathrm{o}<\varphi_H<\mathrm{190}^\mathrm{o}$ (Fig.\,\ref{Fig:Phases}(a)).\cite{Ma-JAP2015} Applied field of 0.26\,T has been chosen in order to maximize the contribution to the precession excitation originating from the field-dependent mechanism.
+Fig.\,\ref{Fig:Phases}(b) shows the amplitude $\Delta M_z/M_s$ and the initial phase $\xi_0$ of the precession as a function of the applied field azimuthal angle $\varphi_{H}$.
+As one can see, $\xi_0$ is gradually changing by more than $\pi/2$ in the range $\mathrm{80}^\mathrm{o}<\varphi_H<\mathrm{170}^\mathrm{o}$.
+This experiment clearly demonstrates that the initial phase of the precession is very sensitive to the orientation of the applied magnetic field, and, thus, to the equilibrium orientation of the magnetization with respect to the sample axes.

-We note that the change of the anisotropy parameters can be considered as a displacing mechanism of the excitation of the precession when the spin system reacts to the changes of $H_\mathrm{eff}$ direction under the impact of the laser pulse.
-In this case the phase $\xi_0\,=0$ of the oscillations of the $M_z$-component of the magnetization indicates that the corresponding initial torque vector is directed in the $xy$ plane, i.e. the $z$ component of $\mathbf{H}_\mathrm{eff}$ has been altered.
+We note that the change of the anisotropy parameters can be considered as a displacive mechanism of the excitation of the precession when the spin system reacts to the changes of $H_\mathrm{eff}$ direction under the impact of the laser pulse.\cite{Kalashnikova-PRB2008} In this case the phase $\xi_0\,=0$ of the oscillations of the $M_z$-component of the magnetization (\textit{cosine}-like temporal dependence) indicates that the corresponding initial torque vector is directed in the $xy$ plane, i.e. the $z$ component of $\mathbf{H}_\mathrm{eff}$ has been altered.
 The phase $\xi_0=\pi/2$ corresponds to the situation, when the excitation leads to the change of the component of the effective field in the $xy$ plane.
-Consequently, the laser-induced torque acting on the magnetization is directed along the $z$ axis.
+Consequently, the laser-induced torque acting on the magnetization is directed along the $z$-axis.
+Thus, it can be seen from Fig. \ref{Fig:Phases}(a,b) that the torque changes its direction and strength.